Archisen/all_saints_code_repo/_posts/2020-10-08-rpi-iot-overview.md

 This post will act asd an overview of my raspberry pi IoT server.
 I am basing this project off of Andreas Spiess' youtube channel [video #295][AP video 295].
 In future posts I wil actually be going throught the proccess of creating each of the server components.
 I'll write about what I did in each proccess and include the different pitfalls I encounter.
 As this is one of my first blog posts on this page it'll be fun to try and develop a wrtiting while developing style.

 ## Project  Guide
-As stated above this project will be following [video #295][AP video 295] of Andreas Spiess' YouTube channel looking at the using the raspberry pi as an IoT server using Docker, a VPN, Dropbox backup, Influx, Grafana, etc.
+As stated above this project will be following [video #295][AP video 295] of Andreas Spiess' YouTube channel looking at the using the raspberry pi as an IoT server using Docker, a Mosquito, nodeRed, InfluxDB, and Grafana.